FAQs – Frequently Asked Questions

 What are the age limits - at what age can I commence treatment?

-Smart TMS is now fully registered to treat patients aged 16 and 17, offering a medication-free therapy for depression in young people.
+Smart TMS is now offering to treat patients aged 14 to 17, offering a medication-free therapy for depression in young people.

 Do I continue to take my prescribed medication whilst undergoing treatment with you?